-Socialisation is far more than you may realise.
+Socialisation is far more important than you may realize.
 Here are 6 tips to help.

 We have curated 6 helpful ideas for early enjoyable socialisation!